garnix-io/uptime-kuma-module/README.md

 Select one of your GitHub repositories, select the Uptime Kuma module and click on preview to deploy your Uptime Kuma instance.

-For more info, see the [modules documentation](https://garnix.io/modules).
+For more info, see the [garnix modules documentation](https://garnix.io/modules).